 Sift the almond flour and powdered sugar directly into the bowl with the firm meringue.
 Then fold gently but firmly.
 I like to mix the ingredients a bit rough at first to bring them together.
 If you are adding gel food color, this is a great time to place a little on the end of your spatula.

-Then I fold gently, scraping around the sides of the bowl and up over the top of the batter.
-You want a macaron batter that is smooth, shiny, and ribbons off the spatula.
+Then fold gently, scraping around the sides of the bowl and up over the top of the batter.
+You want a macaron batter that is smooth, shiny, and flowing slowly.

 3. Pipe & Tap

 Immediately transfer your batter to the pastry bag.
-Twist the top of the bag and hold it tight with your dominant hand.
-Steady the bottom with your non-dominant hand.
 To pipe macaron batter, hold the bag vertical and about a quarter of an inch above the pan.
 Squeeze until you just about reach your desired size or the inside edge of the guides.
-Immediately stop squeezing and flick away the pastry tip in a circular motion.
+Immediately stop squeezing and flick away the pastry tip.
 Plan for the batter to end up all over your sheet tray the first several times.
 Seriously.

 4. Rest